Path Planning Optimisation for SParse, AwaRe and Cooperative Networked Aerial Robot Teams (SpArC-NARTs): Optimisation Tool and Ground Sensing Coverage Use Cases: Related Work

 Considering a single meeting point (explicitly defined) can require additional strategies to manage reporting between agents and define subsequent tasks for each agent \cite{141}.
 This procedure must account for the scenario in which several agents travel to the meeting point simultaneously, as well as when an agent is waiting at the meeting point.
 Optimising the definition of explicit meeting points can also help minimise the risk of jeopardising mission performance.
 Particularly, if travelling to the meeting point restricts the ability of the agents to explore other areas of the environment and contribute further to the mission goal (e.g., finding multiple targets or mapping the environment).

 Rendezvous-based approaches can improve exploration efficiency in unknown environments \cite{10679913}, compared to m-TSP approaches such as \cite{10106111}.
 An online rendezvous is regarded in this work as an event that gathers all agents at a specific location in the environment.
 The rendezvous point is explicitly defined as the point in the environment to which the agents can travel the fastest.
 During a rendezvous, the agents cooperatively combine local lightweight feature-based hybrid topological maps (FHT\_Map) to achieve faster exploration.
 When not in a rendezvous, robots perform a Next Best View (NBV)-based exploration, estimate relative positions (RPs) of other agents and update the Voronoi-based space partitions of the environment.
 The rendezvous point is only calculated once the RPs of all agents are determined.
 Limited communication impacts the exchanges that support the meeting point definition.
-Connectivity requirements include a limited bandwidth in an unlimited range.
+Connectivity requirements include a limited bandwidth.
+However, it is considered in an unlimited range.

 An online explicit rendezvous definition was also considered in \cite{9981898} for a multi-robot exploration mission.
 This work defined a state machine with four main behaviours (i.e., explore, rendezvous, search, and exploit) and time or event-based interconnections.
 All agents start the mission by exploring the environment in a fully connected network.
 A rendezvous is considered to occur when all agents are connected.
 It was highlighted to improve situational awareness and allocate tasks among the agents.
 The meeting point is also dynamically computed to minimise the travelling distance for all participants.
 In case a robot fails to rendezvous with other agents, it will return to exploration.
-The communication range that allows data sharing between agents during a rendezvous is considered a fixed distance, and the effect of obstacles is not taken into account.
+The communication range that allows data sharing between agents during a rendezvous is, however, considered an euclidean distance.
+The effect of obstacles and the capabilities of a specific radio technology is not taken into account.

 Indirectly promoting pairwise rendezvous between agents has been addressed by assigning specific tasks, such as explorers, data mules, or relays.
 The path of the agents can be optimised prior to mission start accordingly.
 The path of the explorers focuses on environment coverage performance.
 The path of the relays is optimised to improve reporting between explorers \cite{10117548}.
 The role of data mules is also highlighted to extend terrestrial network coverage and data collection \cite{moheddine2023uav}.